Free range eggs

 Best chicken feed gives the birds access to fresh greens rich in omega-3.

 According to Wiki purslane has more omega-3 than any other leafy plant; 350mg in half a cup of fresh leaves.
 The hens cleaned it up and we'll collect it now instead of weeding it out.
-I see it is also used widely both raw and cooked throughout the world.
+I see it is also used widely both raw and cooked throughout the world for salads.

 Then free range eggs are one of the best choline food sources.
 It's a lesser known B-vitamin that is profoundly important in preventing inflammation in the body; and birth defects such as spina bifida and cleft lip.